sanand0/llmpricing/README.md

 This chart shows the cost and quality of each LLM.

 Some LLMs are "pareto optimal", i.e. there is no LLM better in both cost and quality.
-These are the LLMs to use.
+These are shown in green 🟢 and are the best LLMs to use.

-This chart shows the pareto optimal LLMs in green.
+Some LLMs are "pareto suboptimal", i.e. there is no LLM worse in both cost and quality.
+These are shown in red 🔴 and are the LLMs to avoid.

 **Last updated: 1 May 2024**